 Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock.
-Most of our common stock is available for resale in the public market, including (a) options to purchase 2,741,000 shares of common stock with a weighted average exercise price of \$4.77 per share; and (b) warrants to purchase 11,153,908 shares of common stock with a weighted average exercise price of \$9.06 per share.
+Most of our common stock is available for resale in the public market, including (a) options to purchase 162,956 shares of common stock with a weighted average exercise price of \$84.63 per share; and (b) warrants to purchase 3,435,728 shares of common stock with a weighted average exercise price of \$33.94 per share.
 If a significant number of shares were sold, such sales would increase the supply of our common stock, thereby potentially causing a decrease in its price.
-Some or all of our shares of common stock may be offered from time to time in the open market pursuant to effective registration statements and/or compliance with Rule 144 (which was available starting November 6, 2021, subject to compliance with Rule 144, due to our status as a former "shell company"), which sales could have a depressive effect on the market for our shares of common stock.
+Some or all of our shares of common stock may be offered from time to time in the open market pursuant to effective registration statements and/or compliance with Rule 144, which sales could have a depressive effect on the market for our shares of common stock.
 Subject to certain restrictions, a person who has held restricted shares for a period of six months may generally sell common stock into the market.
 The sale of a significant portion of such shares when such shares are eligible for public sale may cause the value of our common stock to decline in value.